 - higher risk for diabetes and insulin resistance

 - reduced bone formation due to higher levels of calcium being excreted in urine

 - muscle weakness and spasms

 - joint pain

 Fruits and vegetables have built-in acid-neutralizers, but meats, most grains and other animal foods do not.
-Because the Standard American Diet is high in both animal proteins and grains, but also low in fruits and vegetables, most people build up a high amount of acid in the blood.
+Because the standard American diet is high in both animal proteins and grains and low in fruits and vegetables, most people build up a high amount of acid in the blood.